xbeat/Machine-Learning/README.md

 In neural network training, iterations and epochs are fundamental concepts that often confuse beginners.
 This presentation will clarify the differences between these terms and demonstrate their implementation using Python.

+## Outlier Detection and Removal in Python

+Introduction to Outlier Detection and Removal

+Outliers are data points that significantly deviate from the normal pattern of a dataset.
+Detecting and handling outliers is crucial for maintaining data integrity and improving the accuracy of statistical analyses and machine learning models.
+In this presentation, we'll explore various techniques for outlier detection and removal using Python.

 ## Transitioning from SQL to Pandas DataFrames Using Python

 Introduction to Pandas DataFrames